The product quality, installation, and warranty are critical to the project’s success when getting new windows.

 The last thing you want is to pay more for a high-quality window that isn’t covered under warranty because of poor installation.

 ProVia’s window warranty exclusions include improper installation, natural causes, weather conditions, foundational movement, and caulking.

 It is important to know what is not covered in your window’s warranty to know when to file a claim and get a replacement.

 With Southwest Exteriors, we will handle all parts of the warranty claim, repair, and replacement for your ProVia windows installed by us.
 All you need to do is contact us, and we will start working on your repair immediately.

 Craftsmanship is one of the most important values to us.
 We strive to provide the highest quality service and installation from your initial consultation to the finishing touches.

 Our lifetime warranty backs your ProVia warranty.
-This means that if anything goes wrong with your window under the manufacturer warranty or due to improper installation, we will cover the cost to reinstall or repair it as long as you live in your home.
+If anything goes wrong with your window under the manufacturer's warranty or due to improper installation, we will cover the cost to reinstall or repair it as long as you live in your home.